sasankauppu3/Software-Design-Patterns-and-Testing/README.md

 This is a repo for :blue_book:[Course CS5500 - MSD](https://course.ccs.neu.edu/cs5500).
 Please check the website for each problem statements.

-This repo contains
+This repo contains -
-- implementations of different design patterns in daily software implementations such as:
+- Implementations of different design patterns in daily software implementations such as:
    - Abstract Factory Pattern
    - Singleton Pattern
    - Iterator design pattern